fullstack-development/developers-roadmap/frontend/middle-1/solid.md

 ## The Open Closed Principle (OCP)
 * What is The Open Closed Principle?
-* What does mean "open for extension" and "closed for modification"?
+* What does "open for extension" and "closed for modification" mean?
 * What is the goal of the OCP?
-* Why extensively used modules had better be closed for modification?
+* What are the advantages of making extensively used modules closed for modification?
-* How to make a module open for extension?
+* How to make a module open for an extension?
 * Should all modules of your project follow the OCP?
 If no, which one should?
-* How plugin-based architecture related to the OCP?
+* How is plugin-based architecture related to the OCP?
 * Why abstractions are essential if you want to follow the OCP?
 * How to choose the kinds of changes against which to close a design of a module?
-* Why public class properties violates the OCP principle?
+* Why public class properties violate the OCP principle?
 * Why the following to the OCP is easier if the SRP is not violated?
 * How the OCP can lead to premature generalization?
-* Can the OCP be useful also for project written in FP style?
+* Can the OCP also be useful for a project written in FP style?

 #### Resources
 * [An Open and Closed Case](http://blog.cleancoder.com/uncle-bob/2013/03/08/AnOpenAndClosedCase.html)